 A check to establish the person’s right to work in the UK

-For those in management, trustee or governor roles, a section 128 check
+For those in management, trustee or governor roles, a section 128 check.

-For supply staff, a school will include whether written confirmation has been received that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, and the date that confirmation was received and whether any enhanced DBS check certificate has been provided in respect of the member of staff.
+16.4 For supply staff, a school will include whether written confirmation has been received that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, and the date that confirmation was received and whether any enhanced DBS check certificate has been provided in respect of the member of staff.